 Expenses Other than Commissions – Description and listing of insurance company expenses other than commissions, such as overhead, including:

-Method used to allocate expenses to the contracts included in a principle- based valuation under VM-21.
+Method used to allocate expenses to the contracts included in a principle- based valuation under VM-21 and a statement confirming that expenses have been fully allocated in accordance with VM-21 Section 12.D.1.h.

 Method used to apply the allocated expenses to model segments or sub- segments within the cash-flow model.

+Identification of types of costs that were spread, and for how many years, if any cost spreading was done pursuant to VM-21 Section 12.D.1.a.

 Method used to determine margins.